cliffeby/DuckpinV002/README.md

 ```

 #### Import Data
 Azure Table data is imported using the Azure Storage /Table Storage SDK and the data is shaped using Pandas to match the AMLS dataset.
 I would typically import my credentials which are needed for Azure access, but for this public notebook, I use a Shared Access Signature token to access the data in read/query only format.
 The token has an expiration date which can be refresehed on request.
 Alternatively, I have a small sample dataset, in my DuckpinA repo on GitHub.
-See below in _Data Alternatives_ on how to access web based data.
+See below in _Data Alternative Access_ on how to access web based data.
 * Imports and constants